ejpsoil/soildata-assimilation-guidance/docs/cookbook/glosis-db.md

 Idea behind the activity is that communities around a certain topic come together to develop a common relational model which substantially represents the INSPIRE UML model.
 This activity is supported by [a template](https://github.com/INSPIRE-MIF/2017.2/blob/master/template/template.md) that communities can use to share their work with the wider INSPIRE commuity.
 This template for example suggests to include a mapping which can facilitate a transformation of the data from the relational to the uml model and vice versa.

-As soon as discussion has led to a conclusion, initial implementations have succeeded and the INSPIRE community confirmed the approach, then a typical harmonization effort would start from an empty database, following the `gpkg4soil` model.
+As soon as discussion has led to a conclusion, initial implementations have succeeded and the INSPIRE community confirmed the approach, then a typical harmonization effort would start from an empty database, following the defined relational model, let's call it `gpkg4soil` as a working title.
 A user would insert their data using tools such as [r](../utils/r.md), [python](../utils/python.md), [FME](https://www.safe.com/fme/fme-desktop/), [Hale studio](./hale-studio.md), [DBeaver](https://dbeaver.io/), etc. or a dedicated (web) interface.

-## SoilML in a PostGres database
+## ISO19258 in a PostGres database

-As part of the [Soils4africa project](https://www.soils4africa-h2020.eu/) ISRIC and partners are experimenting with a SoilML model, similar to the INSPIRE Soil model, encoded in a relational PostGres database.
+As part of the [Soils4africa project](https://www.soils4africa-h2020.eu/) ISRIC and partners are experimenting with a ISO19258 model, similar to the INSPIRE Soil model, encoded in a relational PostGres database.
 It is interesting to evaluate in the masterclass if this effort can be ported to GeoPackage and form a starting point for the `gpkg4soil` effort.